Undergraduate study in Anthropology

 Our courses include:

-- Analysis of past human behaviour through what we leave behind
+- Analysis of past human behaviour and culture through what has been left behind

-- How humans evolved and continue to respond to changing circumstances
+- How humans have evolved and continue to respond to changing circumstances

 Structuring your major in Anthropology

 You can take a major in Anthropology as one of your two BA majors (a double major).
 You will need to pass at least 120 points (eight courses) towards each of your majors, including at least 45 points (three courses) at Stage III.

 Explore the undergraduate courses you can take as part of a major in Anthropology.
 You would normally take Stage I courses in your first year, Stage II in your second and Stage III in your third.

 You must pass the following courses as part of the Anthropology major: